 Pepperoncini comes from the name peperoncino, which is the generic Italian name for hot chili peppers.
-Pepperoncini are more petite and hotter and come in a variety of colors.
-Banana peppers can be an excellent substitute for pepperoncini peppers, but they are unique in their own right.
-Both are fantastic when preserved via fermentation, but I prefer fermented pepperoncini peppers.
-In this blog, you’ll learn how to make the best fermented pepperoncini peppers that are fantastic in salads, sandwiches, and pizza.
+Fermented pepperoncini are delicious and similar to pickled peppers.
+In this blog, you’ll learn how to make the best fermented pepperoncini peppers that are fantastic in salads, on sandwiches, and on pizza.

 What are pepperoncinis?